tcashel/LaTeXBuilder/README.md

 ## Source of Example Resume

-The example reasume in [main.tex](./main.tex) is from a [post on toofishes.net on May 10th 2010](https://web.archive.org/web/20151031150425/http://www.toofishes.net/blog/latex-resume-follow-up/)
+The example resume in [main.tex](./main.tex) is from a [post on toofishes.net on May 10th 2010](https://web.archive.org/web/20151031150425/http://www.toofishes.net/blog/latex-resume-follow-up/)
 ## Support / Issues

 File bug reports, feature requests and questions using [GitHub Issues](https://github.com/tcashel/LaTeXBuilder/issues)